ibm-cloud-docs/solution-tutorials/mean-stack.md

 In this section, you will clone a MEAN sample code and run the application locally to test the connection to the MongoDB database running on {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

-1. Clone the MEAN starter code.
+1. Clone the MEAN sample code.

    ```sh
    git clone https://github.com/IBM-Cloud/nodejs-MEAN-stack